 Stem jalapeño, seed, and remove ribs.
 Cut into ¼" dice.
 Be sure to wash hands and cutting board after working with jalapeño.

-Pat salmon dry, and season flesh side with ¼ tsp. salt and a pinch of pepper.
+Pat salmon dry, and season flesh-side with a pinch of salt and a pinch of pepper.

 Make the Tostada Shells